thomasclarke1969/documentation/websdk/tutorials/messages.md

 * Send read receipts
 * Display read status

-Starting from where we left off in [Basic Conversations](#conversations), we add the following to the template project:
+Starting from where we left off in the [Working with Conversations Tutorial](#conversations), we add the following to the template project:

 * message-list.js: Placeholder for adding a Messages List Panel.
 * message-composer.js: Provides a textinput that triggers a `message:new` event when the user types in text and hits ENTER.